jeeyoonhyun/ImmersiveWeb/readme.md

 ![white glowing linear shapes that are intertwined](./day2/day2.gif)

 Today I played around with making random shapes and applying the Bloom postprocessing effect on the scene.

+## Day 3: Pong

+I tried using the Accelerometer API.